-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Direct Filing Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
-"Child" is 16 Yes.
-Minors who Yes.
-Minors: (1) 13 No. defined as "any are 13+ years of or 14 years of age individual who is . age who are charged with on

-[u]nder the age of 17 years when alleged to have committed a delinquent act ." charged with certain offenses. offense which, if convicted as an adult, would result in loss of life, life imprisonment without parole, or life confinement; or (2) 15 or 16 years of age charged with a felony.
-Relevant Statute(s) Ga.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct Filing Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
+"Child" is defined as "any individual who is [u]nder the age of 17 years when alleged to have committed a delinquent act " 16.
+Yes.
+Minors who are 13+ years of age who are charged with certain offenses.
+Yes.
+Minors: (1) 13 or 14 years of age charged with on offense which, if convicted as an adult, would result in loss of life, life imprisonment without parole, or life confinement; or (2) 15 or 16 years of age charged with a felony.
+No. Relevant Statute(s) Ga.
 Code Ann. § 15-11-2(10)(B) (Definitions) Ga.
 Code Ann. § 15-11-2(10)(B) (Definitions) Ga.
 Code Ann. § 15-11-560(b) (Concurrent and original jurisdiction of superior court) Ga.
 Code Ann. § 15-11-560(a) (Concurrent and superior jurisdiction of superior court); Ga.
 Code Ann. § 15-11-561 (Waiver of juvenile court jurisdiction and transfer to superior court) Ga.
 Code Ann. § 15-11-562(a) (Transfer criteria; written report)

-Consequently, some minors may still be subjected to inappropriate juvenile court responses due to state laws that: (1) does not establish a minimum age for juvenile court jurisdiction that aligns with international human rights standards; (2) fails to extend juvenile court jurisdiction to all minors under 18 years of age; (3) allows some juvenile cases to be automatically transferred or subject to direct file in criminal court; and (4) do not require the juvenile court to consider past trafficking victimization or trauma in making a transfer determination.
+Consequently, some minors may still be subjected to inappropriate juvenile court responses due to state laws that: (1) does not establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; (2) fails to extend juvenile court jurisdiction to all minors under 18 years of age; (3) allows some juvenile cases to be automatically transferred or subject to direct file in criminal court; and (4) do not require the juvenile court to consider past trafficking victimization or trauma in making a transfer determination.

 2.9.1 Recommendation: Statutorily require age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.